ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 - CBOW:
 x1, x2--> x3 <-- x4

 Predict the center word given the context words.
-The context words are given as bag-of-words (position is dropped).
+The context words are given as bag-of-words vectors as will described below (position is dropped).

 In some sense this encodes the context.